kitpages/KitpagesCmsBundle/Resources/doc/php_developper/installation.rst

 KitpagesCmsBundle Installation
 ==============================

-There is two methods to install the Kitpages Cms Bundle :
-* the easy one is to use the the KitpagesCmsEdition.
-This is a symfony distribution with all the bundles and configurations included to have a ready to run CMS
-* the flexible (and complicated) one is to use the KitpagesCms as a bundle in an existing symfony2 project.
+This page describes the installation procedure to integrate the Kitpages CMS Bundle in an existing website

-This page describe the second way.

 Download all the source code
 ----------------------------